DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

    pair: introductory topics; header files
    pair: introductory topics; comments

-What You Should Already Know
+What you should already know
 ============================

 This book is intended for students exploring a second semester in C++ programming.